mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 To develop these focused professional frameworks of concepts, we now place them in the context of wider theories of community and informal  learning.

+### The role of Agency in Informal Pedagogies

+### Defining Agency in this study

+Concepts of agency are explored in more depth in chapter three, however a brief definition of agency in relation to informal education and this study is useful to ground the findings of the literature review.

+Concepts of facilitating the development of agency in education have diverse threads [@matusov_mapping_2016].
+These include: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; dynamically emergent agency which includes the agency of non-human actors; and authorial agency which involves agentic changes to the learning environment.

+Informal education has the potential to offer less barriers to authorial agency which are engendered by factors such as curricular constraints, practical classroom factors and school behaviour norms,

 ### Defining and conceptualising informal education

 Definitions of informal education are complex and beyond the remit of this literature review.
-Informal here is not just about a school or non-school environment [@erstad_identity_2012] [].
+Informal here is not just about a school or non-school environment [@erstad_identity_2012].

 Gerber define formal learning as that which happens in school and informal learning as that outside of school [@gerber_development_2001], Sefton-Green [@sefton-green_literature_2004] complicates this view, noting that2 informal learning can take place in formal settings and vice-versa.